 As a parent of two kids and a former early childhood educator, I know firsthand that traveling with a toddler isn’t always easy.
 For every moment of delight or discovery, there’s often a corresponding mood swing or meltdown.
-Changes in routine, problems with jet lag, and even the novelty of a new hotel room can raise the overall stress level for little ones.
+Changes in routine, problems with jet lag, and even the novelty of a new hotel room can raise the overall stress level for little ones (and their parents).
 That’s why the best vacations for toddlers often involve staying at all-inclusive family resorts that cater to toddlers and parents alike.

 With accommodating staff, creative kids clubs, and activities to stimulate their budding curiosity (plus important extras like travel cribs and nightlights available on request), there’s nothing quite like a toddler-friendly all-inclusive resort to help ease your family into vacation mode.
 Here are my picks for 2024’s best all-inclusive resorts for toddlers where the fun is built right into the package price.

 Grace Bay, Turks and Caicos